EdgarRAlves/country-app/README.md

 _**Technologies used**: Symfony Framework, Docker_

 ### Instructions on how to start the app:
-1. Install Docker in your local machine
+1. Install Docker on your local machine
 2. Clone this repository
 3. In the root directory, run: `docker-compose up -d --build`
 4. Go to this URL: http://localhost:8080/countries